At the Greater Good Science Center, we aim to:

 - Our reach and impact are extended further by the many media outlets that have featured our work, including the New York Times, NPR, The Wall Street Journal, CNN.com, The San Francisco Chronicle, Scientific American, and many television news programs.

 - Media produced by the GGSC have won the Society of Professional Journalists Excellence in Journalism Award, a Gold Medal at the 2016 International Radio Festival, the Social Psychology Network Action Teaching Award, and the Council on Contemporary Families Award for Outstanding Online Coverage of Family Issues.
-Our magazine has been a finalist for the prestigious Maggie Award and was nominated multiple times for Independent Press awards.
+Our Science of Happiness podcast was a finalist for the Jackson Hole Science Media Awards in the Best Audio Program category; our magazine has been a finalist for the prestigious Maggie Award and was nominated multiple times for Independent Press awards.